 For a patient who needs only a small amount of skin and fat removed, a minimal incision arm lift may be performed.
 A less invasive way to remove excess fat and tissue, it requires only a few small incisions near the underarm.

 Recovery from Brachioplasty

-After brachioplasty, patients typically experience swelling and bruising, as well as mild discomfort that can be managed with pain medication.
+After Brachioplasty, patients typically experience swelling and bruising, as well as mild discomfort that can be managed with pain medication.
 Drainage tubes may be placed at the incision site to collect any excess blood or fluid for the first few days after surgery.
 Compression bandages are usually worn to promote proper healing.
-The results of brachioplasty are visible right away, but become more apparent as swelling and bruising subsides, which usually takes 2 weeks.
+The results of Brachioplasty are visible right away, but become more apparent as swelling and bruising subside, which usually takes 2 weeks.

 Risks of Brachioplasty

 In addition to the risks associated with any surgery, those related to Brachioplasty include the following:

 - Persistent pain

 - Fat necrosis